YouTube - de Havilland Mosquito

 The most produced de Havilland Mosquito variant was as a fighter bomber.
 In addition to carrying bombs, it was used for maritime strike when equipped with underwing rockets.

 From June of 1942 de Havilland Mosquito aircraft were used to intercept German V-1 “buzz bombs”.
 By the time the War ended, Mosquito aircraft had downed a total of 428 German V-1's.

 A modified de Havilland Mosquito became the first twin engine British aircraft to land on an aircraft carrier on March 25, 1944.
 This led to the development of the Sea Mosquito which became operational with the Royal Navy in 1946.

 A high altitude version of the de Havilland mosquito, the NF Mk 30, was introduced in June of 1944.
 Not only did it escort British bombers into Germany, it was also deployed as a night intruder aircraft, attacking German air fields at night.

 After the War, de Havilland Mosquito aircraft were exported throughout the world, including some 250 fighter bomber and training aircraft to Nationalist China.

 A total of some 7,780 de Havilland Mosquito aircraft of all types were built from 1940 through 1950.

-Flair Models has the de Havilland Mosquito with a 73 in wingspan and 52 1/2 in. length.
+The Flair Models RC de Havilland Mosquito has a 73 in wingspan and 52 1/2 in. length.
 Its fuselage is glass fibre with wooden outer wings and tail.
 Power can come from two .40 to .52 two stroke engines.
 Weight is around 11 1/2 lbs.

-Tony Nijhuis Designs has plans and a short kit of a de Havilland Mosquito.
-It has a 72 in. wingspan and is 55 in. long.
+The Tony Nijhuis Designs plans and short kit of the RC de Havilland Mosquito build to a 72 in. wingspan and a 55 in. length.
 Two 4-Max motors are recommended to power the all wood model.
 All up weight should be approximately 14 lbs.